St John Ambulance Brigade in South Africa 1900-1902

 W williams

-Died: 13 July 1900
+Died: 13 July 1900 at Springfontein

 786 Private T/W Williams, St John Ambulance Brigade.
 He served in South Africa during the Second Anglo Boer War 1899-1902.
 He died of disease on 13 Jul 1900 at No 12 General Hospital, Springfontein, Orange Free State.
 He is buried in the Concentration Camp Memorial & British War Graves, Springfontein, Xhariep District Municipality, Free State, South Africa.

-charles e willmore
+charles edward willmore

-Died: 2nd of January 1901
+Died: 2nd of January 1901 at Deelfontein of Pneumonia aged 24 years.

 Son of Edward and Maria Wilmore.
 Baptised on 14 April 1878 in Hythe, Kent.
 Volunteered for service in South Africa during during the Second Anglo Boer War.
 Attached from the National Fire Brigades Union to the Imperial Yeomanry Hospital, Deelfontein, Cape Colony.
 Died unmarried aged 24 years of double pneumonia at the Imperial Yeomanry Hospital, Deelfontein, Cape Colony, South Africa.
 He is also commemorated on the St John Ambulance Brigade Book of Remembrance in St George's Cathedral, Cape